Dard (1947 film): Cast

-The film was released on 8 October 1948, at the Novelty Theatre, Bombay.
-The film was reviewed by Baburao Patel,a Bharatiya Jan Sangh leader and film critic in his December 1948 issue of the cine-magazine Filmindia who claimed it to be a "total washout" calling it an "idiotic and boring picture".
-The production values were stated to be poor with dialogue delivery of the actors especially Nusrat being pitiable.
-The film's music, which turned out to be the main reason for the film's success, was critiqued by Patel as "The music in this picture is just damn unattractive and Naushad seems to have become a spent force.
-What else can one expect from a man who works in half-a-dozen pictures simultaneously?".
-He ended with, "It has neither music nor entertainment and it is terrifically boring.
-It is a grave risk for the exhibitor to book this picture on a minimum guarantee".

 Music

 The film was a big musical hit which catapulted the music director Naushad to great heights, and promoted the career of Shakeel Badayuni, who wrote the lyrics of the hit songs.
 Dard had music composed by Naushad.
 According to Bharatan, Naushad was accorded recognition for "Urdu-oriented classicality" in his music composition for Shahjehan (1946) and Dard by Indian Film Journalists' Association, Mysore with a Special Award in 1948.

-Suraiya "dominated" the film with "soulful" rendition of her songs like "Beech Bhanwar Mein Aan Phansa Hai" in Raga Darbari, "Dil Dhadke Aankh Meri Phadke" and "Hum thay Tumhare Tum Thay Humare".
-All of her songs became a "hit" with the audiences.
+Suraiya "dominated" the film with "soulful" rendition of her songs like "Beech Bhanwar Mein Aan Phansa Hai" in Raga Darbari, "Dil Dhadke Aankh Meri Phadke" and "Hum Thay Tumhare Tum Thay Humare".
+All of her songs became "hits" with the audiences.
 Suraiya's duet with Uma Devi, "Betaab Hai Dil" is counted as one of her top twenty songs.

 Shamshad Begum had become extremely popular in the three years following Anmol Ghadi (1946), singing under Naushad's direction.
 One of her popular songs for Naushad from Dard was "Hum Dard Ka Afsana".
 Her other popular song from the film was "Yeh Afsana Nahin Zalim".

 Uma Devi, later to become famous as the comedian Tun Tun, was a Naushad discovery.
 She came to the Hindi film industry to become an actress, Naushad gave her some classic songs to sing in Dard, which continue to remain popular.
 He later advised her to try her luck as a comedian in films.
 She gave playback singing for Munawwar Sultana for three numbers in Dard, all of which went on to become successful.
-Her biggest hit was "Afsana Likh Rahi Hoon" picturised on Sultana in the film.
+Her biggest hit was "Afsana Likh Rahi Hoon" picturized on Sultana in the film.
 The other two solos were "Aaj Machi Hai Dhoom Jhoom Khushi Mein Jhoom" and "Yeh Kaun Chala Yeh Kaun Chala".

 Soundtrack

-The music director was Naushad with lyrics by Shakeel Badayuni.
+The music director was Naushad with film songs lyrics by Shakeel Badayuni.
 The singers were Shamshad Begum, Suraiya and Uma Devi.